MAV AGM

 • Welcome

-• Minutes of previous meeting Special General Meeting
+• Minutes from previous meeting

-• Annual report including Presidents Report
+• Annual Report including President's Report

-• Financial reports
+• 2026 Financial Reports

-• Election of Directors if required, or announcement of appointed Directors
+• Announcement of appointed Directors

 • Thank you to retiring Directors

-In accordance with Clause 35.4 of Constitution of The Mathematical Association of Victoria nominations are hereby called for membership of the Board of The Mathematical Association of Victoria for the period May 2023 to May 2025.
+In accordance with Clause 35.4 of Constitution of The Mathematical Association of Victoria nominations are hereby called for membership of the Board of The Mathematical Association of Victoria for the period May 2026 to May 2028.

 Skills and attributes